 When designing your own Spanish patio, there will be decisions you make that affect other aspects of the project.

-Pro Designer Tips For Spanish-style Shade Structures
+Pro Designer Tips For a Spanish Pergola

-Spanish Landscape Design by Jeff Doubet
+Spanish Pergola Design by Jeff Doubet

-I sketched another simple landscape design for a Spanish-style pergola just outside the master bedroom and bath.
-The ideas within it include:
+Here is another simple landscape design I sketched for a Spanish pergola, to be built just outside the master bedroom and bath.

 When designing your own Spanish landscape design, consider a high quality garden structure (pergola, covered patio, grapevine trellis, grape arbor, etc.).
 There are many ways to simplify the custom fabrication of them.

-My rough concept sketch was turned into scaled drawings of the decorative aspects of the components.
-These were given to the project engineer, and she developed a full set of construction plans.
-Her CAD drawings were then shared with Hayward Lumber in Goleta, CA.
+My rough concept sketch was given to the project engineer, and she developed a full set of construction plans for the arbor.

-If you are in the local Santa Barbara area, check out Hayward Lumber at 79 Federic Lopez Road, Goleta, CA 93117.
+If you are local in the Santa Barbara area, check out Hayward Lumber at 79 Federic Lopez Road, Goleta, CA 93117.
 Phone is 805-964-7711

 Construction Photos: Building a Spanish-style Patio With Pergola